-Regardless of the pharmacy situation in any country, it is always advisable to:
+Regardless of pharmacy availability in any country, it is always advisable to:

-- □ Bring enough medication to last through your program. - Carry it with you rather than in checked luggage (many frequent travelers bring a double supply of medication and pack each in different bags). - If needed, keep extra prescription sheets written by your doctor (with the generic names) in case you need refills during your program to show at customs as proof of the medication's identity and necessity. - Check the expiration dates on all medications, whether they are from home or abroad. - You may also want to carry an anti-diarrheal medication and/or ask your physician for an appropriate anti-diarrheal prescription as a precautionary measure world.
-Here are some topics to review in helping you understand the culture of your host country:
+□ Bring enough medication to last through your program.

+- Carry it with you rather than in checked luggage (many frequent travelers bring a double supply of medication and pack each in different bags). - If needed, keep extra prescription sheets written by your doctor (with the generic names) in case you need refills during your program to show at customs as proof of the medication's identity and necessity. - Check the expiration dates on all medications, whether they are from home or abroad. - You may also want to carry an anti-diarrheal medication and/or ask your physician for an appropriate anti-diarrheal prescription as a precautionary measure